 To become a certified Commercial Pesticide Applicator (either for-hire or not-for-hire) in Wisconsin, you start by ordering the training materials you need to study for certification.
 Not sure which category manual you need?
 Check out the categories here.
-Self-study (studying on your own) registration includes either a printed manual ($47), an interactive PDF electronic version of the manual ($42) or for some categories, an online course that also comes with a PDF manual ($60).
+Self-study (studying on your own) registration includes either a printed manual ($47), an interactive PDF electronic version of the manual ($35) or for some categories, an online course that also comes with a PDF manual ($50).
 You must pay the training registration fee for each category that you need certification or recertification in.
-You can purchase theses items using your credit card at the PAT Store (link below) or by mail using a check.
+You can purchase these items using your credit card at the PAT Store (link below) or by mail using a check.

 Want to pay by check?
 Download the Commercial Mail Order Form and mail in.

-Unfortunately we CAN NOT take credit card orders over the phone.
+We CAN NOT take credit card orders over the phone.

 If you order before 2:00 pm you will likely receive your order in one to two business days.